UTBILDNINGSINFO

 IMER II: The Challenges of Ethnic Diversity

-IM237L, 15 credits (COMPULSORY)
+IM237L, 15 credits (Compulsory)

 Main field of study: International Migration and Ethnic Relations